moabualruz/rice-search/go-search/docs/17-security.md

 # Security

-> ⚠️ **IMPLEMENTATION STATUS**: The security features documented below are **NOT YET IMPLEMENTED**.
-Current deployment is suitable for development and internal/trusted networks only.
+> ⚠️ **IMPLEMENTATION STATUS**: Security features are partially implemented.
+Current deployment is suitable for development and trusted networks.
 >
 > | Feature | Status |
 > |---------|--------|